UMS Hill Auditorium Documentary

 Learning is core to UMS’s mission, and it is our joy to provide creative learning experiences for our entire community.
 Every season, we offer a spectrum of Education and Community Engagement activities focusing on K-12 students, teachers, teens, university students, families, adults, and cultural and ethnic communities.
 We exist to create a spark in each person, young and old alike, exposing them to things they haven’t before seen, and leaving them with an ongoing and lifelong passion for creativity and the performing arts.

-Click here for more information on supporting the various programs UMS has to offer.
+Learn more about supporting the various programs UMS has to offer.

 - Mission & History